 Hint: Click on the heading to sort by location, starting cost, or guest capacity.
 Best viewed on desktop.

 * Please note pricing is subject to change and not regularly updated, so always inquire with the venue directly.
-Starting costs are based on renting the venue for a weekend wedding for both ceremony and reception with minimum number of guests (usually 50).
+Starting costs are based on renting the venue for a weekend wedding for both ceremony and reception (if venue hosts both) with minimum number of guests (usually 50).
 Costs are subject to change and may be lower if only renting for ceremony or planning a wedding in off-peak season or on a weekday.

 Here's a map of the venues, you can also click through each venue for sample wedding galleries.